What is ampullary cancer?

 Ampullary cancer is a rare type of cancer.
 It occurs when cancer starts in the part

 of the body called the ampulla of Vater.
 The ampulla of Vater is a small opening where

 the pancreatic and bile ducts (from the liver) connect to the first part of the small

 intestine (the duodenum).
 These ducts release their secretions into the intestines.

 Ampullary cancer may also be called ampulla of Vater cancer.

 What causes ampullary cancer?

-nearby areas.
-They can even spread to other parts of the body (metastasis).
+areas and spread to other parts of the body (metastasis).

 Who is at risk for ampullary cancer?